 These experiences can take place in a huge number of differing settings such as the school grounds; local nature reserves and wild places; city farms and parks; streetscapes; field study centres; farms and the countryside; remote wild and adventurous places; heritage and cultural sites; zoos and botanic gardens; places of worship; museums, theatres, galleries and music venues; and on cultural, language and fieldwork visits abroad.

 Day trips and visits include learning at places such as @Bristol, Bristol Zoo and our very own Mendips.
-Residential opportunities currently take place in Osmington Bay, France and London
+Residential opportunities currently take place in Osmington Bay and London